minghuig/bear-facial-id-app/docs/POSE_AND_SIMILARITY_TODO.md

-# TODO: pose-quality gating and similarity semantics
+# Similarity evaluation and optional pose-quality work

-Status: design and evaluation work only.
-Do not choose a production threshold or relabel the score without measured evidence.
+Status: design and offline evaluation only.
+Do not choose a production identity threshold or present raw cosine as a probability without measured, held-out evidence.
+The [roadmap](../ROADMAP.md) puts this work after the planned fresh serverless deployment and McNeil photo curation; pose gating is a separate, lower-priority question.

-## Why this is separate from the body-to-head crop change

-The released PoseSwin code computes the mean confidence of the 13 HRNet pose heatmaps for both the original and flipped crop.
-It returns those values in Only Bears diagnostics, but neither the released research code nor the app currently rejects an embedding based on them.
-The upstream source contains a commented `avg_conf < 0.8` line; that is a clue about an experiment, not a specified or validated operating threshold.

-The body → padded body crop → head detector → manually approved head crop pipeline can therefore ship independently.
-Pose gating should follow only after evaluating real app inputs, because a poor threshold could discard useful sightings or give reviewers unjustified confidence.

-## Decisions the design must make

-1. Define the unit being gated: original-pose mean, flipped-pose mean, their minimum, their mean, or a per-keypoint rule.
-2. Define the action: warn, sort lower, require an extra review, exclude from the gallery, or skip recognition.
-A soft warning should be the default candidate until the data supports a hard rejection.
-3. Choose candidate thresholds from measured distributions.
-Include `0.8` as an upstream-inspired candidate, not a default.
-4. Keep crop approval and pose quality distinct.
-Crop approval answers “is this actually a usable bear-head crop?”; pose quality estimates whether HRNet found a stable pose signal.
-5. Store the metric definition and threshold version with every recognition result so later comparisons are reproducible.

-## Evaluation needed before choosing a threshold

-- Build a review set of accepted and rejected crops spanning cameras, lighting, blur, occlusion, head angles, seasons, and known repeated bears.
-- Preserve encounter or capture-event separation between evaluation pairs to avoid near-duplicate leakage.
-- For each crop, record `pose_original`, `pose_flipped`, keypoint confidences if exposed, recognition rank, cosine values, and the human crop/identity outcome.
-- Measure coverage versus retrieval quality at several thresholds.
-At minimum report top-1/top-5 retrieval, false-match rate, false-reject rate, and the share of uploads sent to manual review or excluded.
-- Check performance separately for underrepresented conditions; a globally better threshold can still systematically reject difficult but important sightings.
-- Select a threshold only if it improves the agreed operational metric on held-out data.
-Otherwise retain diagnostics and warnings without gating.

-## What “similarity” means today
+## What the app shows today

-The current value is the cosine dot product between two L2-normalized, 512-dimensional PoseSwin embeddings.
-It ranges from -1 to 1 and is used to rank reference sightings.
-It is not a probability, calibrated confidence, or statement that two photos show the same bear.
+The current value is the cosine dot product between two L2-normalized, 512-dimensional six-year PoseSwin embeddings.
+It ranges from -1 to 1 and ranks reference sightings.
+It is **not** a probability, calibrated confidence, or statement that the two photos show the same bear.
+The earlier `test_on_2020` checkpoint produced a different embedding space; its scores and any thresholds must not be reused with the six-year checkpoint.

-The released six-year checkpoint uses a different embedding space from `test_on_2020`.
-Similarity values and any future decision thresholds must be evaluated afresh for that model; legacy and new scores should not be compared as if they shared a calibrated scale.

-Results are currently photo-level: each candidate row is scored against one specific reference crop, so several photos assigned to the same bear can occupy several top-10 positions.
-Opening a known-bear candidate shows the rest of that bear’s accepted confirmed gallery, but those extra photos did not produce that row’s displayed score.
+Results are photo-level: each row is scored against one reference crop, so several photos of one bear can occupy several top-ten positions.
+Opening a known-bear row shows its other accepted confirmed photos, but those photos did not produce that row's score.
+A per-bear maximum would deduplicate results without changing the highest-scoring bear; it would still give bears with more reference photos more chances for an unusually high score.

-## Product questions to resolve

-- Decide whether the product should rank photos, bears, or both.
-If ranking bears, compare max similarity, top-k aggregation, a centroid/prototype, or a learned/set-based method on held-out encounters.
-- Rename the UI value to **embedding similarity** unless and until calibration supports another term.
-Never call raw cosine “confidence” or display it as a percentage.
-- Decide whether users benefit from the number at all.
-Candidate order plus qualitative bands may be more honest, but bands also require calibration.
-- If a number remains visible, add an inline explanation of what two crops generated it and keep sufficient precision for reproducibility without implying certainty.
-- Separate three thresholds: detector acceptance, pose-quality handling, and identity-match decision support.
-They measure different things and must not share a label.
-- Define how a newly confirmed photo changes an existing bear candidate and how to explain multiple supporting photos.

-## Acceptance criteria for future implementation
+The product question is not merely “what is the cosine?”
+It is “when should a reviewer trust the suggested bear, and when might this be a bear absent from the library?”
+A pairwise same-bear probability, a top-candidate correctness probability, and an unknown-bear decision are different targets.
+Define the target before fitting or labeling any new number.

+## Next: build a trustworthy evaluation set

+1. After the planned infrastructure cutover, upload and manually identify the approximately 1,000+ McNeil photos.
+Confirm usable head crops and distinguish verified identities from uncertain ones.
+Try a smaller curation batch first to learn whether the review flow needs adjustment.
+2. Keep capture dates or encounter groups from original metadata or an evaluation manifest.
+Split by independent capture event, not random photos, so near-duplicates cannot inflate results.
+Reserve held-out encounters for the final comparison.
+3. Check whether these photos are identical or near-duplicate to images in the 2017–2022 McNeil training material for the six-year checkpoint.
+Such overlap can help exercise the app, but cannot independently establish how well the model generalizes to new photos.
+4. Simulate realistic reference galleries from verified labels: some queries should have their bear represented; others should have their bear deliberately absent.
+Vary the number of reference photos per bear, since gallery size affects maximum similarity.
+5. Reuse stored embeddings to compare the current best-photo method, one best photo per bear, top-k aggregation, normalized bear centroids, and score gaps between leading *distinct bears*.
+Report top-1/top-5 identity retrieval, wrong-but-strong suggestions, and known-versus-unknown tradeoffs at candidate cutoffs.
+Record enough examples to inspect failures by lighting, angle, season, and crop quality.
+6. If the independent sample supports it, fit and evaluate a versioned calibration for a precisely stated claim such as “the top suggested bear is correct under this gallery policy.”
+Fit and assess on separate data; report uncertainty and the effect of gallery growth.
+A monotonic rescaling of cosine alone cannot improve ranking, and a small or biased set cannot justify a precise percentage.

+The scoring experiments need no new checkpoint or re-embedding once the photos have embeddings.
+Select the display and decision policy from the evaluation: clearly labeled raw **embedding similarity**, a genuinely calibrated number, or possibly no number.
+Do not use “confidence,” a percentage, or qualitative bands for raw cosine.
+Explain which reference photo or aggregate produced the displayed value, and keep historical suggestion definitions/versioning reproducible.

+## Later, only if useful: pose-quality handling

+The released PoseSwin code computes mean confidence over 13 HRNet pose heatmaps for the original and flipped crop.
+Only Bears stores both diagnostics but does not reject an embedding from them.
+An upstream commented `avg_conf < 0.8` line is an experiment clue, **not** a validated threshold for this app.
+Crop approval answers whether the crop contains a usable bear head; pose confidence is a different signal and must not be confused with identity confidence.

+If the labeled evaluation reveals a real pose-related failure pattern, compare original/flipped means, their minimum, or per-keypoint rules on held-out encounters.
+Measure how warnings or exclusions change retrieval and false rejections, including difficult but important photos.
+Prefer a reversible warning to a hard gate unless the evidence strongly supports exclusion.
+Keep detector acceptance, pose-quality handling, and identity-match decisions as separately named thresholds.

+## Done when a change is justified

-- A versioned evaluation report identifies the dataset split, metric definitions, candidate thresholds, chosen policy, uncertainty, and subgroup checks.
+- A versioned report states the verified dataset, encounter split, gallery policy, metrics, candidate cutoffs, uncertainty, and observed failure cases.
-- API fields name raw cosine explicitly or expose a separately calibrated value with its calibration version.
-- UI copy and tests make clear whether a candidate represents a crop or an aggregated bear.
-- Historical suggestion snapshots retain the score definition/version used when they were created.
+- API/UI score names and tests distinguish raw pairwise cosine from any calibrated or aggregated bear-level value; saved suggestions retain the definition used at the time.
-- Any hard pose gate has a visible recovery path and is covered by false-reject monitoring.
+- Any hard exclusion has a visible reviewer recovery path and measured false-reject behavior.